streamlit/docs/content/streamlit-cloud/deploy-your-app/index.md

 ## Add your app to GitHub

-Streamlit Community Cloud launches apps directly from your GitHub repo, so your app code and dependencies need to be on GitHub before you try to deploy the app.
+Streamlit Community Cloud launches apps directly from your GitHub repo, so your app code and dependencies need to be on GitHub before you try to deploy your app.
 For more information on how to specify dependencies, see [App dependencies](/streamlit-community-cloud/deploy-your-app/app-dependencies).

 Your directory structure should look similar to this: